 As per a faculty vote, Middlebury transfers all study abroad grades.
 All grades earned on approved study abroad programs will be recorded on the Middlebury transcript and calculated into the Middlebury grade point average.
 This includes failing grades.
 Principles for incorporating grades from non-Middlebury programs abroad into GPA (Adopted by Educational Affairs Committee, April 2003): When students' applications to study abroad are approved by the Programs Abroad Committee, the approval will indicate the number of units of credit that the student will receive upon successful completion of the program: nine units (full academic year), five units (one semester and Winter Term), or four units (one semester).

 Assuming enrollment in a normal full load of coursework as outlined in the student's approval letter, the number of courses will be divided into the number of credits the student will receive to determine the weight to be assigned each course in the calculation of GPA.
 For example, if a student is enrolled in five courses in a four-unit program, each course would be assigned a weight of .80.
+If a student is enrolled in four courses in a five-unit program, each course would be assigned a weight of .80.
 If a student is enrolled in four courses in a five-unit program, each course would be assigned a weight of 1.25.
 These calculations will be carried out to the second decimal place.
 If truncating a weight after the second decimal point does not produce a sum that is equal to 4.00, 5.00, or 9.00, weights will be rounded up as necessary.
 The higher weights will be assigned to the courses in which the student received higher grades.